-The build of the "Charade G10" was started in January 1978, from September 1978 on the 3 door model was also built, which is especially well known in our country because it had a small round window which reminds of a porthole and was built into the C-pillar.
+In january 1978 Daihatsu began to build the "Charade G10", in september 1978 they began to build the 3 door model was which is especially well known in our country because it had a small round window which reminds of a porthole and was built into the c-pillar.

 This vehicle has never been exported